Luke-Wilson/blog/source/_posts/Intro-to-Flexbox.md

 <h4><strong>Flex containers and flex items</strong></h4>

-To use Flexbox, you'll need to create a flex container.
+To get started with Flexbox, you'll need to create a flex container.
 This is as adding <code>display: flex;</code> to an element's CSS.

 {% codeblock %}
 .container {